 For example, steps for a visit to the hairdresser might include sitting in a chair for five minutes, having hair washed, tolerating one snip of scissors and so on.
 There might be rewards each time your child completes a step.
 Finally, the steps can be put together so that your child successfully manages the whole process.

-This type of approach should be done in consultation with a psychologist or other professional who is skilled in using behaviour interventions.
+This type of approach should be done in consultation with a psychologist, an experienced Applied Behaviour Analysis (ABA) practitioner, a Board Certified Behaviour Analyst®, or another professional who’s skilled in using behaviour interventions.

 Strategies for while you’re waiting

 Waiting to see a doctor, dentist, hairdresser or other professional can be boring and frustrating.
 The strategies below might help.

 Use a visual timer